-John’s Creek is a suburb of Atlanta that is 30 miles northeast of the larger city.
+John’s Creek is a suburb of Atlanta that is 30 miles northeast of the larger city of downtown Atlanta.
 The population is 82,200 residents.
 The schools are highly rated with graduation rates for high schoolers nearly at one hundred percent.
 The crime rate is low in John’s Creek, and they have a huge selection of shopping, entertainment, dining, and recreational options.
-Teh median home value is $333,300 because of the desirability of this suburb.
+The median home value is $333,300 because of the desirability of this suburb.

 12. Druid Hills

 Druid Hills is another highly rated place to live in Georgia.
 It is another suburb of Atlanta with a population of 14,000 residents.
 The average annual salary is $87,912, with plenty of employment opportunities nearby.
 The diversity is high and the crime rate is nearly zero.
 Because of the high quality of living in Druid Hills, the average home value is $477,800.
 It’s a beautiful community in a peaceful and beautiful setting with a lot of large houses, good nightlife and it is close to Emory University.

 11. Alpharetta, Georgia